tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 ~~~
 verify_data =
-    HMAC(finished_key, Transcript-Hash(ClientHello...Previous))
+    HMAC(finished_key, Transcript-Hash(ClientHello...previous))
 ~~~

 In this document, the transcript hash will end at:

-* For server Finished, Previous will be EncryptedExtensions, server CertificateRequest, server Certificate, or server CertificateVerify, depending on which is present and comes last.
+* For server Finished, "previous" will be EncryptedExtensions, server CertificateRequest, server Certificate, or server CertificateVerify, depending on which is present and comes last.

-* For client Finished, Previous will be server Finished, EndOfEarlyData, client Certificate, or client CertificateVerify, depending on which is present and comes last.
+* For client Finished, "previous" will be server Finished, EndOfEarlyData, client Certificate, or client CertificateVerify, depending on which is present and comes last.